hoehermann/purple-signal/README.md

 A libpurple/Pidgin plugin for signal (formerly textsecure).
 Using [modified parts](https://github.com/hoehermann/signal-cli/) of [signal-cli](https://github.com/AsamK/signal-cli) which in turn is employing [a fork of the official implementation](https://github.com/Turasa/libsignal-service-java).

-Developed on Ubuntu 20.04.
-Tested wine 5.0 and Windows 10.

-*Windows builds currently dysfunctional due to Signal protocol binaries being unavailable.*

 ![Instant Message](/screenshot_win32.png?raw=true "Instant Message on Windows Screenshot")

+### State

+**This plug-in is no longer being developed.** The author writes:

+> This plug-in essentially was a C/C++ wrapper around the (official) Java implementation libsignal-service-java.
+However, Signal itself is moving away from their own reference implementation.
+They now favour libsignal-client, which implements the same functionality in Rust.
+This plug-in ended up as a C wrapper around a Java compatibility layer around a Rust binary which is hard to build.
+Everything is moving in different directions and nothing is stable.
+Even nodejs seems to be involved at some point.
+>
+> Moving away from the platform-independent Java implementation, Signal has pulled support win32 so hard [not even third parties can maintain it](https://github.com/signalapp/Signal-Desktop/issues/1636#issuecomment-1051237708).
+Maybe [purple-signald](https://github.com/hoehermann/libpurple-signald) will be revived so at least Linux users can have Signal in Pidgin again.

 ### Download

-Binaries are availiable at https://buildbot.hehoe.de/purple-signal/builds/.
+Binaries once were availiable at https://buildbot.hehoe.de/purple-signal/builds/.

 See [INSTALL](INSTALL.md) on how to install this plug-in.
+If you want to build the plug-in yourself see [BUILD](BUILD.md).

 ### Concept